 For books about music:

-Find out how to look up your module reading lists in the Getting started with the Library section of KLaSS:
+Find out how to look up your module reading lists in the Getting started with the Library page of this guide:

 These online book collections won't be searched by Library Search but contain thousands of titles on a huge variety of subjects.
 Check each collection's description for details of borrowing procedures and limitations.

 Don't forget: You can browse the full range of databases and resources with the A-Z databases list:

 You can find online tutorials on locating, opening and reading ebooks available at King's.
 Find them in the Getting Started With The Library section of KLaSS:

 Make sure you're enrolled on KLaSS by using the link below: